-Known For : Rock Climbing Tham Phra Nang Cave View Point and Lagoon
+Known For : Rock Climbing in Railey Tham Phra Nang Cave View Point and Lagoon

 Sometimes spelt Rai Leh Beach, this beach is quite a favourite rock climbing spot in southern Thailand.
 Its looming limestone cliffs provide not just a challenge to adventure junkies but unusual shade for those spending the day on the shore.
 It's one of the most famous Beaches in Thailand even though it is only accessible by boat.
 There are no roads here which mean there is no traffic, just footpaths for travellers and bicycles.